profrobwells/first-llm-classifier/docs/structured-responses.md

     return answer
 ```

 You can also increase reliability by priming the LLM with examples of the type of response you want.
 This technique is called ["few shot prompting"](https://www.ibm.com/think/topics/few-shot-prompting).
+In this style of prompting, which can feel like a strange form of roleplaying, you provide both the "user" input as well as the "assistant" response you want the LLM to mimic.

 Here's how it's done:

 {emphasize-lines="23-54"}
 ```python